kspe/js-async-loader/README.md

 ####_"load asynchronously, execute consequently"_

-Pure JavaScript solution to help you eliminate render-blocking scripts.
+Simplest possible solution to help you eliminate render-blocking JavaScript.

 No additional library.
 No additional HTTP request.
 Just a little inline script.